ItsAlphaNeon/VRCacheManager/README.md

 - **Monitor Cache Directory**: Automatically detect new files in the VRChat cache directory.
 - **Launch VRChat**: Launch VRChat directly from the application.
 - **API Integration**: Fetch world data from the VRChat API.

+## Releases

+Pre-release binaries are available on the [GitHub releases page](https://github.com/ItsAlphaNeon/VRCacheManager/releases).

+You can also build your own binaries with the included Batch file in the Repository.

 ## Installation